Almir Pernambuquinho

-Almir Moraes de Albuquerque (28 October 1937 – 6 February 1973), known as Almir Pernambuquinho, was a Brazilian footballer who played for clubs of Brazil, Argentina and Italy.
+Almir Moraes de Albuquerque (28 October 1937 – 6 February 1973), known as Almir Pernambuquinho, was a Brazilian footballer who played as a forward for clubs of Brazil, Argentina and Italy.
 Almir Pernambuquinho is, by many considered, the inventor of the fute-vôlei.
 He played for the Brazil national football team in the Copa América Argentina 1959.
 He was killed in a bar in 1973.